thuliteio/getdoks.org/content/blog/say-hello-to-doks/index.md

 ---
-title: "Say hello to Doks 👋"
+title: "Say hello to Doks"
+emoji: ":wave:"
 description: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 lead: "Introducing Doks, a Hyas theme build by the creator of Hyas.
 Doks helps you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 date: 2020-11-04T09:19:42+01:00